Drone Laws in Bolivia

 Additional rules for drone pilots in Bolivia

-According to the law (article 164), all aerial photographs in Bolivia must be approved by the Servicio Nacional de Aerofotogrametría (SNA).
-We haven’t heard anything about how this is done in practice.
+According to the law (Article 164), all aerial photography in Bolivia must be approved by the Servicio Nacional de Aerofotogrametría (SNA).
+We have not yet heard how this is handled in practice.

-Bolivia differentiates between drone flights for recreational use and “aerial work” (trabajos aéreos).
-The definition does not address the commercial aspect, but the purpose.
-Photography is listed as one such purpose, so that it seems like private users with camera drones could fall into the category of aerial work.
-This would mean that every flight must be registered with the Civil Aviation Authority (DGAC).
-For drones up to 6 kg and in compliance with the following rules, it is sufficient to send the completed online form at least 12 hours in advance.
+Bolivia distinguishes between drone flights for purely recreational use and “aerial work” (trabajos aéreos).
+The definition does not focus on the commercial aspect, but rather on the purpose.
+Photography is explicitly included, which suggests that private users with camera drones could fall under the category of aerial work.
+This would mean that every flight must be registered with the civil aviation authority (DGAC).
+For drones up to 6 kilograms and in compliance with the following rules, it is sufficient to submit the completed online form at least 12 hours in advance.
+Drones over 10 kg must be registered in person with the DGAC (not only online).

-There is a safety distance of 6 kilometers from airports and 2 kilometers from heliports.
+A safety distance of 6 kilometers must be maintained from airports, and 2 kilometers from helipads.

 Drones should not fly closer than 9 kilometers to forest fires.

-Flights are also prohibited near military and police bases, prisons, the government palace and the president’s residence, as well as the whereabouts of the president and vice president.
+Flights are also prohibited near military and police bases, prisons, over hydrocarbon facilities (oil/gas production sites), pumping stations and gas stations, the government palace and the residence of the president, as well as the locations of the president and vice president.

-You can only fly between sunrise and sunset and in good visibility and weather conditions, which means no fog, rain, snow or ice should affect the flight.
-Always keep the drone within visual line of sight.
+Flights are only allowed between sunrise and sunset and in good visibility and weather conditions, meaning no fog, rain, snow, or ice should affect the flight.
+The drone must always remain within visual line of sight.
+Night flights are only permitted with special authorization from the DGAC.
+For this, your drone must be equipped with anti-collision lights (not just standard factory lights!).

-Drones must not be controlled from moving vehicles.
-Pilots can only operate one drone at a time.
+Drones may not be operated from moving vehicles.
+Pilots may only operate one drone at a time.
 The maximum speed is 70 km/h.

-Flight maneuvers must not be carried out under the influence of alcohol, drugs or other substances.
-When minors control a drone, they must be supervised by an adult (18 years and older).
+Flight maneuvers must not be carried out under the influence of alcohol, drugs, or other substances.
+If minors operate a drone, they must be supervised by an adult aged 18 or older.

-We have researched the listed drone regulations for Bolivia to the best of our knowledge.
-We cannot guarantee the correctness of the information.
-If you want to be on the safe side, contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Bolivia!
+The drone regulations for Bolivia listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the responsible aviation authority.
+Alternatively, you can also contact the embassy of Bolivia in your home country for further information on the regulations.
+Please leave us a comment if you have updates and/or personal experience flying your drone in Bolivia!